jasasonc/FatigueDS/docs/source/getting_started.rst

 Sine signal
 ~~~~~~~~~~~~

-For the sine signal; frequency, amplitude, total time of the signal and excitation type must be provided.
+For the sine signal; frequency, amplitude, total time of the signal and an excitation type must be provided.

 .. code-block:: python

-    sd.set_sine_load(sine_freq,amp,t_total, exc_type)
+    sd.set_sine_load(sine_freq, amp, t_total, exc_type)

 Sine-sweep signal